Tria-Studio/Tria-Issues/README.md

 Public Repo for suggestions and bugs.
 Use the templates as much as possible.
 All submissions must be labeled.
-Closed issues will not be responded to.
+Closed issues are not to be responded to.